Umer786277/TO_DO_APP/README.md

 7. **Responsive Design:** Whether you're accessing Django-Do on a desktop, tablet, or smartphone, you can enjoy a seamless experience thanks to its responsive design.
 The application adapts to different screen sizes and devices, ensuring optimal usability and accessibility.

+8. **AJAX Calls:** Django-Do leverages AJAX (Asynchronous JavaScript and XML) calls to enhance user interaction and improve performance.
+AJAX enables seamless asynchronous communication between the client and server, allowing tasks to be added, updated, or deleted without the need for full page reloads, resulting in a smoother and more responsive user

 ### Technologies Used:
 - **Django**: Django serves as the foundation of Django-Do, providing a robust web framework for building the application's backend logic and handling HTTP requests.